Occupational employment and wage statistics (OEWS)

 View the latest occupational and wage range estimates for specific jobs.

 OEWS is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
 This federal-state cooperative program produces employment and wage estimates annually for about 867 occupations.
-Each year, the Employment Security Department's Data Architecture, Transformation and Analytics (DATA) Division compiles occupational employment and wage estimates for Washington state.
+Each year, the Employment Security Department's Labor Market Information and Research (LMIR) Division compiles occupational employment and wage estimates for Washington state.
 These data are presented statewide, for metropolitan statistical areas (MSAs) and nonmetropolitan areas (NMAs).
 All data are at the cross-industry level.

 For more information, data and maps at the national level, see the BLS map tool, the 2018 standard occupational classification (SOC) codes, and the BLS glossary of terms.